bdnotes/BDNotes/about.md

 title: About
 permalink: /about/
 ---
-Welcome to BDNotes, the Blair Discord Notes Repository!

-This site was created and is maintained by members of the [Blair Discord](https://discord.gg/RVR98UW).
+This site was designed by magnets, for magnets, to enable easier note sharing across years and generations of students.

+Created by: Liam DeVoe, Simon Chervenak, Hersh Kumar

+Logo and Favicon by: Adam Levav

 *This site is currently under construction.
 See [our github](https://github.com/bdnotes/BDNotes) for progress and contributors.*